jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- Updating livestream post images
+- Updating livestream post images (broken at the moment)

 - Deleting Livestreams when they're done
-    - peer.on('disconnect'......)
+    - When the streamer stops streaming, have the event send out correctly and change the element to say "This person has stopped streaming"
     - Make the video stream window disappear
-    - What happens when someone is watching the chat and a stream ends?
     - Delete Stream on refresh (and back)!

 - Different buildouts for different post types
     - Notes
+    - And adding a chat window for the streaming guy

+- Adding Screensharing

+- Adding the nude.js protection

 - Deleting posts once there are more than 150